newbit1/rootAVD/README.md

 	* switch again to user 0
 		* open the Magisk App -> Settings -> Multiuser Mode -> **User-Independent** -> reboot AVD
 * Every time you want to Grant Su Permissions, switch to user 0 and then back to 10 `adb shell am switch-user 10`
-* Alternative, you can install the Module [magisk-single-user](https://github.com/seebz/magisk-single-user)
+* Alternative, you can install the Module [Magisk Single User Mod](https://github.com/newbit1/msum)
 	* and remove all user higher than 0 i.e. `adb shell pm remove-user 13` or `adb shell pm remove-user 10`

 ### BlueStacks 4 Notes on MacOs